drunkard/ceph-readable-doc/html/_sources/rados/configuration/ceph-conf.rst.txt

    :example: ``objecter_inflight_ops = 512``

-Sections may also specify an individual daemon or client name.
+Configuration sections can also specify an individual daemon or client name.
 For example, ``mon.foo``, ``osd.123``, and ``client.smith`` are all valid section names.

-Any given daemon will draw its settings from the global section, the daemon or client type section, and the section sharing its name.
-Settings in the most-specific section take precedence, so for example if the same option is specified in both :confsec:`global`, :confsec:`mon`, and ``mon.foo`` on the same source (i.e., in the same configurationfile), the ``mon.foo`` value will be used.
+Any given daemon will draw its settings from the global section, the daemon- or client-type section, and the section sharing its name.
+Settings in the most-specific section take precedence so precedence: for example, if the same option is specified in both :confsec:`global`, :confsec:`mon`, and ``mon.foo`` on the same source (i.e. that is, in the same configuration file), the ``mon.foo`` setting will be used.

-If multiple values of the same configuration option are specified in the same section, the last value wins.
+If multiple values of the same configuration option are specified in the same section, the last value specified takes precedence.

-Note that values from the local configuration file always take precedence over values from the monitor configuration database, regardless of which section they appear in.
+Note that values from the local configuration file always take precedence over values from the monitor configuration database, regardless of the section in which they appear.

 .. _ceph-metavariables: